Darlene's Daydream Café

 DRIFTER: I can't take a job, I got too much work to do.
 Guess I'm what you'd call homeless.

-BILLY: But that means you got freedom.
-I'm so tired of being stuck out here in the desert.
+CODY: But that means you got freedom.
+I'm so sick of being stuck out here in the desert.

 DRIFTER: We can get us a pair of horses.
 Two white horses.
 The good guys always have white horses.
 We'll just take off ropin and ridin from town to town like the cowboys did in the old days.